Check out this article with information on how to increase your data science salary above the average.

-The typical process for a candidate applying to data science positions starts with an application, then moves into a phone screen with a recruiter where they ask mainly behavioral questions.
+The typical process for a candidate applying to data science positions starts with an application.
+Then, it moves into a phone screen with a recruiter where they ask mainly behavioral questions.
 The next step is usually a technical assessment – either a challenge or interview.
 Finally, the candidate is brought onsite for a mix of technical and behavioral interviews.

 If you are successful in these stages, you will receive an offer, which is the goal of the whole process!
 But first, you need to address the elephant in the room – the actual offer.
-We have worked with hundreds of job-seekers to land great jobs with salaries that are more than $12k above industry standards, so we wanted to lay out tips to help you go into this stage with confidence and maintain a positive impression with the company.
+We have worked with thousands of people to land great jobs with salaries that are more than $12k above industry standards.
+So, we wanted to lay out tips to help you negotiate with confidence and maintain a positive impression.

 Now that you have these numbers in mind, you can get a better sense of what to expect.
 But, you still should not share anything with the recruiter, even when you get your offer.
-Be polite, say thank you and you will get back to them.
-We typically recommend moving the negotiation conversation to email because that way you can remain calm, think about your responses, and even ask friends or mentors for help with your negotiations.
+Be polite, say thank you and let them know that you will get back to them after receiving the written offer.
+Since this offer will come over email, it is easy to continue the conversation in this medium In addition, emailing helps you remain calm, think about your responses, and even ask friends or mentors for help with your negotiations.

-With smaller startups, the first offer might be a lower salary, so you should try to negotiate that up unless they explicitly mention they can’t go higher.
+With smaller startups, the first offer might be a lower salary.
+Therefore, you should try to negotiate that up unless they explicitly mention they can’t go higher.
 In that case, ask about more bonuses, equity, and benefits, which all go into increasing your total compensation.
-When negotiating, you can make use of this email template, which we annotated, so that you hit the right points and highlight your value to the company.
+When negotiating, you can make use of this email template, which we annotated.
+It will help you you hit the right points and highlight your value to the company.

-You can use also make use of your research into what other companies are paying for these roles and of websites like Glassdoor and Paysa to this leverage your negotiations.
-Here is a template a Pathrise job-seeker used recently to receive a $25k increase in salary by showcasing what he could have made at a different company in the same type of position
+You can use also make use of your research into what other companies are paying for these roles.
+Check out websites like Glassdoor and Paysa to this leverage your negotiations.
+Here is a template a Pathrise fellow used recently to receive a $25k increase in salary.
+He showcased what he could have made at a different company in the same type of position.

 Hi [recruiter name],